 - SHAZAM!: executive producer.

 - SHAZAM!
 Fury of the Gods: executive producer.

 Tropes associated with Geoff Johns:

-- Author Appeal: Johns is a Self-confessed Silver Age Fanboy.
-Naturally this played a role in his writing of Superman and the revivals of Hal Jordan, Barry Allen, and Arthur Curry.
+- Johns is a self-confessed Silver Age Fanboy.
+Naturally this played a role in his writing of Superman, Supergirl and the revivals of Hal Jordan, Barry Allen, and Arthur Curry.
 It's also why the Wally West version of the Flash, during the height of Darker and Edgier, remained lighthearted and easygoing.

 - Arc Welding